Keep-Passion/ImageStitch/README.md

 ## Citation
-This is an implementation of VFSMS algorithm in Python 3.

 If you use it successfully for your research please be so kind to cite our work:

 Ma B, Ban X, Hai H, Su Y, Wan B. VFSMS:Very fast sequential micrograph stitching, Still in Submission...